luismayta/dotfiles/README.md

 Releases are managed using github release feature.
 We use [Semantic Versioning](http://semver.org) for all the releases.
 Every change made to the code base will be referred to in the release notes (except for cleanups and refactorings).

 ## Copyright

 Copyright © 2018-2021 [Hadenlabs](https://hadenlabs.com)

 ## Trademarks

 All other trademarks referenced herein are the property of their respective owners.

 ## License

-The code and styles are licensed under the MIT license [See project license.](LICENSE).
+The code and styles are licensed under the LGPL-3.0 license [See project license.](LICENSE).

 ## Don't forget to 🌟 Star 🌟 the repo if you like dotfiles